dgutAce/UnrealBlog-1/README.md

 ## Local Installation

 1. Clone this repo, or download it into a directory of your choice.
+2. Change directory into `UnrealBlog`, use `git checkout gh-pages` to switch branches.
-2. Inside the directory, run `npm install`.
+3. Inside the directory, run `npm install`.

 ## Usage